 We’re the OilTanking Joliet facility, we’re located just a couple miles south of the village of Channahon.
 We’re a bulk chemical facility.
 We handle barge, rail, just liquid chemical.
 We ship out by tank truck.

 Our number one goal every day is to protect our people, protect the environment.
-Our biggest issue is safe access to the top of the trailers.
+Our biggest issue is safe to access to the top of the trailers.
 This is probably a typical ladder you have on a truck.
-The runs are real thin for climbing it in the cold weather and when it’s icy out, your feet can slip off of it pretty easily.
-We just don’t let our guys go up these ladders.
-The safe Rack is self-supporting unit which is the main reason I wanted to go with that.
+The runs are really thin for climbing it in the cold weather and when it’s icy out, your feet can slip off of it pretty easily.
+We just don’t let our guys go up against these ladders.
+The Safe Rack is a self-supporting unit which is the main reason I wanted to go with that.
 We don’t have to let the unit down on the trailer.
-It’s portable unit, we can take it anywhere along this rail siding when we have to unload tank trucks, it’s right there, it’s handy.
+It’s a portable unit, we can take it anywhere along with this rail siding when we have to unload tank trucks, it’s right there, it’s handy.

 The MAUI unit is a portable access system to get on top of either rail cars or trucks.
 This unit is designed with the four rail cage to get on top of trucks and enclose the hatch area.

 We put it in place, we chock the wheels on the truck and then we would set the supports here so that the trailer doesn’t move.
 Then after that, we would adjust the height of the ladder.
 Lower the ladder in place adjusts it to a place where it snaps into place, then I can climb up to the top of the trailer.
 Our system is self-supporting, meaning it does not have to rest on the rail car of the truck and it’s important because the top of the trucks are not always flat.
 Sometimes they have grading and it’s flat, sometimes it’s not flat.
 So being self-supporting, we don’t have to worry about tipping over and unstable for the operator.